-(d) Former Supervisors/Agents of Parties: Board agents may initiate contact with former supervisors and agents of parties who are not represented by an attorney and obtain affidavits from such individuals without informing the party or its representative.
-However, where the party is represented by an attorney, see Sec.
+(d) Former Supervisors/Agents of Parties: Memorandum GC 20-08 provides guidance regarding contact with former supervisors and agents of parties, see Memorandum $\underline{GC 20-08}$ and Sec.
 10058.2(d).

 (e) Current Supervisors/Agents Come Forward Voluntarily: Where the party is not represented by an attorney, Board agents are also free to interview and obtain an affidavit from current supervisors or agents who come forward voluntarily and indicate that they do not wish to have the party or its representative present, without informing the party or its representative.